35% off first box + FREE gift & treats Furchild on board

 Here’s a quick overview of what you may find in your pet’s poop when you feed them different natural, species-appropriate diets vs. typical processed pet foods.
 Feeding a high-quality, perfectly balanced raw diet will change the way you look at your pet’s poop forever!

-If you’re already feeding raw to your dog or cat you’ve already probably paid attention to their poops and even discussed it with your family and other raw feeding friends.
+If you’re already feeding raw to your dog or cat you’ve already probably paid attention to their poops and even discussed it with your family and other raw-feeding friends.

 If you’re like us you don’t miss big smooshy stinky poops one bit!

-You may even be alarmed when you see cheap fed dogs ooze out these voluminous piles of smelly waste.
+You may even be alarmed when you see cheap-fed dogs ooze out these voluminous piles of smelly waste.

 Here are a few benefits

 • Smaller Size – It’s a HUGE benefit for pet parents and is really easy to pick up.
 Our dog’s stool output is less than half of the size it had been from feeding kibble and other typical pet food.
-Dogs will generally digest about 90-95% of any meat – so you won’t see much of it in the poop afterward!
+Dogs will generally digest about 90-95% of any meat – so you won’t see much of it in the poop afterwards!
 Clean up becomes easier and you don’t have to be embarrassed walking around with a messy, stinky bag of poop on your walks in public.
 If you feed raw and there is a size increase, it may be time to add probiotics or enzymes to help the digestion process.

 • Clean anal sacs – Diets that have natural sources of bone make the poops firmer which requires your pet to strain a bit harder to defecate.
 This is normal and even beneficial, as the harder stools help the dog express its anal glands, keeping it clean and reducing the likelihood of infection.
 If you notice your pet straining for too long, or they appear constipated, you may have to rethink the ratios of your raw ingredients.
 Furchild takes out all the guesswork because we have done the necessary research and all of our Meals for Dogs and Cats have been formulated by raw pet food experts.